First look: James Kavanagh takes on water obstacle course on Ireland's Fittest Family Celebrity Special - Goss.ie

 “Tune in to watch me struggle, pant & be a hot wet mess in a forest.
 It was such craic filming, but my favourite bit was learning to WAP with Donncha O’Callaghan ✨,” he added, sharing a video of the dance routine.

-Irish jockey’s and sisters Katie and Ruby Walsh are also set to take part in the celebrity special, which will air on RTÉ One on Monday, December 28 at 6:30pm.
+Irish jockey’s and siblings Katie and Ruby Walsh are also set to take part in the celebrity special, which will air on RTÉ One on Monday, December 28 at 6:30pm.

 View this post on Instagram